Dan-Yee/Dan-Yee/README.md

 ## Hello World!
 I'm Dan!
-I'm currently pursuing my Bachelor's and Master's in Computer Science at the University at Albany.
-Upon completing my degrees, I hope to become a software engineer to continue learning as much as I can.
+I completed my Bachelor's in computer science and am currently pursuing my Master's in computer science at the University at Albany.
+Upon finishing my master's degree, I hope to become a software engineer to continue learning as much as I can.

 ## Programming Languages
 - Java